Abishaieugene/Abishaieugene/README.md

 ## 📝 About Me

-I am a **Java Full Stack Developer**, **Web Designer**, and **UI/UX Designer** **Cloud developer** with a strong foundation in web development, cloud services, and design.
+I am a **Java Full Stack Developer**, **Web Designer**, and **UI/UX Designer**, **Cloud developer** with a strong foundation in web development, cloud services, and design.
 My expertise lies in creating dynamic, responsive webpages and user interfaces that provide an excellent user experience.

 ---